hoanguy12/cybersecurity-home-lab/01-VMware/README.md

 ## Challenges

-Navigating BROADCOM to download VMware Workstation Pro.
+Navigating the Broadcom website to download VMware Workstation Pro.

 ## Lessons Learned

-VMware provides the hypervisor that creates and manages the virtual environment.
-ISO files are digital versions of OS disk installers that the VM boots up to copy the OS onto it's virtual hard disk.
+VMware Workstation Pro is a hypervisor that creates and manages virtual machines.
+It allocates hardware resources from the physical host, such as CPU, RAM, storage, and networking, to each guest VM.

+ISO files are digital copies of operating system installation media.
+The virtual machine boots from the ISO, and the installer copies the operating system onto its virtual hard disk.
+After installation, the VM can boot from the virtual hard disk without needing the ISO.